 Your adventure begins in Fredericksburg, a city filled with outdoor activities, rich history, and lots of delicious food, craft beer, wine, and spirits.
 The outdoor enthusiasts can book a fishing expedition with GMCO Potomac River Fishing Guide Service, a charter service based out of nearby Stafford that will take you out on the Rappahannock River, or go out on the river solo with a kayak or stand-up paddleboard rental through Fredericksburg’s River Rock Outfitter.

 When it comes to history, you’ll find it around every corner (literally) in Fredericksburg.
 Historic sites like George Washington’s Ferry Farm, Kenmore, Fredericksburg Battlefield, Fredericksburg & Spotsylvania National Military Park, Chatham Manor, Hugh Mercer Apothecary Shop, the Mary Washington House, and Rising Sun Tavern Museum are all located within Fredericksburg.
-Although many of these museums are currently closed due to COVID-19, it’s worth a stop at the battlefield and the military park to learn about the area’s Civil War history, and for the lovers of architecture, even walking past the outside of these other historic sites will provide a taste of the city’s distinctive history.
+In addition to visiting museums, it’s worth a stop at the battlefield and the military park to learn about the area’s Civil War history, and for the lovers of architecture, even walking past the outside of these other historic sites will provide a taste of the city’s distinctive history.
 Additionally, plan a few stops along the Trail to Freedom, a trail running through Fredericksburg and Stafford County that traces the routes of freedom-seeking men, women, and children.

 Fredericksburg is also a great city for those travelers that enjoy a little retail therapy.
 Explore Caroline Street in downtown Fredericksburg to browse art galleries, some of the best restaurants in the city, and dozens of boutique shops like Monkees of Fredericksburg, an upscale women’s clothing and accessories store, and Sugar + Spruce, a shop that carries bath and body products in unique shapes, such as their bath bomb donuts or popsicle soaps.